fmay/ziggyusaurus/docs/search/search-prompt-flows.md

 - Hubspot, SalesForce (etc.)
 - Any REST API
 - We can also build custom search blocks for any platform that offers an API or a well defined query language of some sort.

+## Terminator
+It is important that the **Send data in response** box is checked, so the calling flow receives the search results.

 ## Custom Logic
 Many search Flows contain just the AI Prompt Block and the platform specific search Block.
 However, any additional logic can be added into a Flow.